Year over year, the value of Israeli exports accelerated by 19.3% from $50.2 billion during 2020.

-Adopting a continental lens, about one-third (33.7%) of Israel’s exports by value were delivered to European countries while 31.6% were sold to importers in North America.
-Israel shipped another 28.9% worth of goods to Asia.
+Applying a continental lens, over one-third (34.6%) of Israel’s exports by value was delivered to European countries while 30% was sold to importers in North America.
+Israel shipped another 29.3% worth of products to buyers in Asia.

 Israel’s Top Trading Partners